beersbr/cheetsheets/README.md

 #### Sublime Text 3

+Sublime text is a lot more fun to use with packages.
+First use the st console to install the package manager: https://packagecontrol.io/installation

 \* adding **shift** to the commands reverse this command.

 \*\* holding **shift** will select the from cursor start to end of command

 | command | info |